 - Clock Tower, released in 1995, is very similar to a slasher movie, with a near-indestructible slasher villain who murders young women off-screen.
 A movie in and out of Development Hell is being made.

-- The upcoming game Until Dawn, in which eight young friends go to a secluded hotel in the mountains and get attacked by (what are implied to be) supernatural killers.
+- Until Dawn, in which eight young friends go to a secluded hotel in the mountains and get attacked by (what are implied to be) supernatural killers.

 - The Manhunt games have often been compared to slasher movies, only with you playing as the killer.